bootlin/snagboot/README.md

 Contributions are welcome!
 Since Snagboot concentrates many different recovery techniques and protocols, we try to keep the code base as structured as possible.
-Please consult the [contributer's guide](docs/contrib.md).
+Please consult the [contribution guidelines](CONTRIBUTING.md).

 ## License